Rembert Weakland: Sex abuse cover-ups

-Liturgical agenda
+Liturgical controversy

 In 1965 to 1966, Weakland served as president of the Church Music Association of America (CMAA).
-According to an account by Richard Schuler, a split emerged very quickly, with Weakland taking sharp exception to the "reactionary attitudes in liturgical thinking" that he said were present at the Consociato meeting.
+According to an account by Richard Schuler, a split emerged very quickly.
+In 1966, having attended the Fifth International Church Music Congress in August, organized by the Consociatio Internationalis Musicae Sacrae (CIMS), Weakland criticized the "reactionary attitudes in liturgical thinking" that he said were present at the meeting.
 In interviews with the press, he expressed regret that the meeting failed to include modern music and dancing in its liturgical agenda.
-His views did not prevail within the CMAA and so his presidency did not last.
+His views did not prevail within the CMAA and he resigned the presidency later that year.

 In 2000, Weakland was a critic of the Congregation for the Doctrine of the Faith's document Dominus Iesus on religious relativism.
-One of his last major actions as archbishop was effecting a controversial renovation of the Cathedral of St. John the Evangelist.
+One of his last major actions as archbishop was to effect a controversial renovation of the Cathedral of St. John the Evangelist.

-Interreligious initiatives
+Interfaith efforts

 Involved in interreligious initiatives, it was during Weakland's time as Abbot Primate of the Benedictine Confederation that DIMMID (Dialogue Interreligieux Monastique - Monastic Interreligious Dialogue) was founded in 1977.
 Created under the directive of Cardinal Sergio Pignedoli, it was suggested as part of a monastic interreligious dialogue with Buddhists and others.